pragdave/earmark/README.md

 ### Tables

-Github Flavored Markdown tables are supported
+Github Flavored Markdown tables are supported as long as they are preceeded by an empty line.

         State | Abbrev | Capital
         ----: | :----: | -------